19hours/sg-statutes/Acts/Electricity Act.md

 ### Enforcement

 14\.
-If the Authority is satisfied that an electricity licensee is contravening, or is likely to contravene or has contravened any condition of its electricity licence, any code of practice or other standard of performance applicable to the licensee, any provision of this Act or any direction issued by the Authority to or applicable to the electricity licensee, the Authority may by notice in writing to the electricity licensee —
+If the Authority is satisfied that an electricity licensee is contravening, or is likely to contravene or has contravened any condition of its electricity licence, any code of practice or other standard of performance applicable to the licensee, any provision of this Act or any direction (including a direction under paragraph (a)) issued by the Authority to or applicable to the electricity licensee, the Authority may by notice in writing to the electricity licensee do one or more of the following:

 (a) direct the electricity licensee to do or not do such things as are specified in such direction;